Russo-Japanese War: Treaty negotiations

-Both sides accepted the offer of United States President Theodore Roosevelt to mediate.
+Both sides accepted the offer of United States president Theodore Roosevelt to mediate.
 Meetings were held in Portsmouth, New Hampshire, with Sergei Witte leading the Russian delegation and Baron Komura leading the Japanese delegation.
 The Treaty of Portsmouth was signed on 5 September 1905 at the Portsmouth Naval Shipyard.
 Witte became Russian Prime Minister the same year.

 After courting the Japanese, Roosevelt decided to support the Tsar's refusal to pay indemnities, a move that policymakers in Tokyo interpreted as signifying that the United States had more than a passing interest in Asian affairs.
 Russia recognized Korea as part of the Japanese sphere of influence and agreed to evacuate Manchuria.
 Japan would annex Korea in 1910 (Japan–Korea Treaty of 1910), with scant protest from other powers.
 From 1910 until the end of its rule of Korea in 1945, the Japanese adopted a strategy of using the Korean Peninsula as a gateway to the Asian continent and making Korea's economy subordinate to Japanese economic interests.

 Russia also signed over its 25-year leasehold rights to Port Arthur, including the naval base and the peninsula around it, and ceded the southern half of Sakhalin Island to Japan.
 Sakhalin would be taken back by the Soviet Union following the defeat of the Japanese in World War II.

-Roosevelt earned the Nobel Peace Prize for his effort.
-George E. Mowry concludes that Roosevelt handled the arbitration well, doing an "excellent job of balancing Russian and Japanese power in the Orient, where the supremacy of either constituted a threat to growing America".
-As Japan had won every major battle on land and sea and as the Japanese people, who had received news about victory after victory did not understand that the costs of the war had pushed their nation to the verge of bankruptcy, the Japanese public was enraged by the Treaty of Portsmouth as many Japanese had expected the war to end with Russia ceding the Russian Far East to Japan and for Russia to pay an indemnity.
-The United States was widely blamed in Japan for the Treaty of Portsmouth with Roosevelt having allegedly "cheated" Japan out of its rightful claims at the peace conference.
-On 5 September 1905 the Hibiya incendiary incident – as the anti-American riots were euphemistically described – erupted in Tokyo and lasted for three days, forcing the government to declare martial law.